edgio-docs/edgio-docs/src/pages/guides/basics.md

     -   An Origin Shield that reduces traffic to your origin servers through an additional caching layer.
     -   A Web Application Firewall through which you can monitor, detect, and prevent application layer attacks.
     -   Basic website security, such as a Content Security Policy (CSP), a TLS certificate, Basic Authentication enforcement, variables for sensitive data (e.g., API keys), and protection against cache poisoning.
--   {{ PRODUCT }} {{ PRODUCT_PLATFORM }} allows you to quickly integrate your headless Jamstack applications with our App Platform through one of our framework integrations.
+-   {{ PRODUCT }} {{ PRODUCT_PLATFORM }} allows you to quickly integrate your headless Jamstack applications with our {{ PRODUCT_PLATFORM }} through one of our framework integrations.
 This integration allows {{ PRODUCT }} to further improve your website's performance through the server-side rendering (SSR) of your website's JavaScript.

 All of the above solutions are compatible with each other.
 Combine all three solutions to ensure the secure delivery of your website while drastically improving performance.